How to drift

 C. Controlling and sustaining the drift

-Once the back starts to come round (1 in Diagram 2) you need to act quickly.
-Keep the power on (you might be surprised how much power is required to sustain the drift) and quickly counter-steer in the desired direction of travel (2), and balance the throttle to alter the attitude of the car.
+Once the back starts to come round you need to act quickly.
+Keep the power on (you might be surprised how much power is required to sustain the drift), quickly counter-steer in the desired direction of travel, and balance the throttle to alter the attitude of the car.
+If the car is rotating too far ease off the gas then reapply as necessary.

 To sustain the drift you need to keep the power on to keep the rear wheels spinning – about 80% throttle is the rule of thumb (although you’ll need less in slippery or low traction conditions).
 If the back comes round too far, gently ease off the throttle and apply additional steering lock to correct the slide.
 If you’re finding it hard to keep the slide going, you may need to use more power or take the corner slightly faster.